 Included are comments from not only the residents but also from the City of Morgan Hill's Bicycle Pedestrian Advocacy Group (BPAG).
 Several residents commented that they do not feel safe bicycling due to narrow streets and the absence of bike lanes or shared lane markings.
 The BPAG brought up concerns relating to bicycle commuting, especially on popular roads in Morgan Hill and the connectivity of trails from San Jose to Morgan Hill.
-Bicycle commuters experience difficulties on Butterfield Blvd section, from Bailey Avenue to Santa Teresa Blvd/Hale Avenue, and on county roads.
+Bicycle commuters experience difficulties on Butterfield Blvd section, on Bailey Ave to Hale Ave to Santa Teresa Blvd, and on county roads.
 The BPAG suggested educational safety classes to educate drivers and bikers along with campaigns and signage improvement to promote bicycling.